 If possible, restrain the dog.
 Either secure it with a dog leash or contain them in a fenced yard/large box.
 Once secured, lure or place the animal into your car.
 While you may be able to lure the dog inside your vehicle unrestrained, driving with a strange dog who can move, scratch and bite next to you or behind you is a really bad idea.
 If the dog has never been driven in a car before, they may become frantic or aggressive while you’re behind the wheel, and you definitely want to avoid that.
 However, if the dog seems peaceful and is obvious they’ve just run away from their home (they look well-fed, are relatively clean and have a collar), you may be able to drive with them unrestrained.
 It’s still a risk, though, so we recommend restraining them.

 If you cannot capture and contain the animal yourself, do not worry – that’s what animal control is there for.
 If the dog seems aggressive or maybe too frightened for you to restrain them, do not put yourself in danger trying to capture them.
 Simply find out the number of your local animal control, call them and give them the exact street address of where you and the dog are, or the address of where the dog was last seen.
 If you live in a rural area and don’t have a local animal control agency, call the police.
 If you can, stay on the line with the dispatcher and keep an eye on the dog until help arrives.

 Transport to Safety or Call Authorities

 So, you’ve managed to capture and contain the animal – now what?
-Where to take a stray dog is actually up to you – you can take them to a 24 hour animal shelter or keep them for yourself if they have no owner.
-Because we’ll talk about the latter scenario (adopting a stray) a little bit later, let’s focus now on transporting the dog to safety.
+Where to take a stray dog is actually up to you – you can take them to a 24-hour animal shelter or keep them for yourself if they have no owner.
+Because we’ll talk about the latter scenario (adopting a stray) a little bit later in this article, let’s focus now on transporting the dog to safety.